Beef Bourguignon Pie

 1. Preheat the oven to 160°C. Lightly season beef with salt and pepper.

-2. Heat 1 tblspn butter in a flameproof casserole dish over medium-high heat.
+2. Heat 1 Tbsp butter in a deep pan over medium-high heat.
 In batches, add beef and cook, turning, for 3-4 minutes until browned adding more butter as necessary.
-Remove and set aside.
+You can add a splash of wine to de-glaze the pan just before the end of each batch--to add a richness to the beef.
+Remove beef from pan and set aside.

 You may also like